Urabewe/OllamaVision/README.md

    - Use the default preset
    - Select from included presets
    - Click **"Configure Response Type"** to:
-     - Create and savecustom presets
+     - Create and save custom presets
      - Reorder your presets